eCook Meal

 FRY YOUR Cabbage

 Place a pan over medium heat with a drizzle of oil.
-When hot, fry the remaining onion for 4-5 minutes until soft, shifting occasionally.
+When hot, fry the remaining Onion for 4-5 minutes until soft, shifting occasionally.
 Add the sliced Cabbage and fry for 3-5 minutes, until slightly softened, shifting occasionally.
 Remove from the pan, cover, and set aside for serving.

 CURRYLICIOUS KINGKLIP